zejsneto/zejsneto/README.md

 - 💬 Send me an email or a dm, let's get in touch!

-- 🌎 São Paulo, Brazil.
+- 🌎 Campo Grande - MS, Brazil.

 ## 🛠 &nbsp;Languages & Tools
 <!--